 We face significant competition in the life sciences technology market.
 We currently compete with technology and diagnostic companies that supply components, products, and services to customers engaged in proteomics analysis.
-These companies include Agilent Technologies; Becton, Dickinson and Company; Bruker Corporation; Danaher; Luminex; Olink Proteomics; Quanterix; SomaLogic; Quantum-Si; and Thermo Fisher Scientific.
+These companies include Agilent Technologies; Becton, Dickinson and Company; Bruker Corporation; Danaher; Luminex; Olink Proteomics; Quanterix; Standard Biotools (formerly known as SomaLogic); Quantum-Si; and Thermo Fisher Scientific.
 We also compete with a number of emerging companies that are developing proteomic products and solutions.